Updated on February 14, 2017

 BiologicsMD New Site Layout With Pipeline

 This would mean that there is yet another pharmaceutical grade topical in the works for the purpose of growing hair.
 We look forward to hearing about the progress of BiologicsMD’s hair therapy candidates which are mainly listed as being in the “formulation and topical efficacy testing” stage.
-You might also notice that BiologicsMD has listed my first article about their patent for hair growth on their website.
+You might also notice that BiologicsMD has linked to my first article about their patent for hair growth on their own website.

 Pathway That Determines Hair Color Discovered

 A new discovery coming out of NYU Langlone Medical Center has identified the EdnrB cellular pathway as having a major influence on skin and hair color outcomes.
 Senior investigator of the study, Dr. Mayumi Ito, had this to say about the research: “Our study results show that EdnrB signaling plays a critical role in growth and regeneration of certain pigmented skin and hair cells and that this pathway is dependent on a functioning Wnt pathway,” In further detail, it was discovered that the activity of melanocyte stem cells was controlled by the instructions given by the EdnrB pathway.
-The EdnrB pathway was also shown to rely on a functioning Wnt pathway for it’s own proper functioning.
+The EdnrB pathway was also shown to rely on a functioning Wnt pathway for its own proper functioning.
 Good ole Wnt pathway, we hear about it all the time, but definitely wish we knew a little more.

 More “Cure for Gray Hair” Talk